symfony/symfony-docs/components/mime.rst

 ---------------------------

 This is useful for advanced applications that need absolute control over every email part.
-It's not recommended for applications with regular email requirements because it adds complexity for no real gain.
+It is not recommended for applications with regular email requirements because it adds complexity for no real gain.

-Before continuing, it's important to have a look at the low level structure of an email message.
+Before continuing, it is important to have a look at the low level structure of an email message.
 Consider a message which includes some content as both text and HTML, a single PNG image embedded in those contents and a PDF file attached to it.
 The MIME standard allows structuring this message in different ways, but